Pablo Sinues

 Pablo Sinues (also published as Pablo Martinez-Lozano Sinues) is an associate professor at the Department of Biomedical Engineering at the University of Basel (Basel, Switzerland) and lecturer at the Department of Chemistry and Applied Biosciences at ETH Zürich.
-He received his Ph.D. in Mechanical Engineering from the Charles III University of Madrid (Spain) and Habilitation in Analytical Chemistry at ETH Zürich.
-Sinues heads the Translational Breath Research group located at the University Children’s Hospital Basel.
+He received his Ph.D. in Mechanical Engineering from the Charles III University of Madrid (Spain) and habilitation in Analytical Chemistry at ETH Zürich.
+Sinues heads the Translational Medicine Breath Research group located at the University Children’s Hospital Basel.